Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 More recent applications have deployed DFs directly in FPGA logic, as supported by \conifer and \fwx.
 The ATLAS experiment has used a BDT during LHC Run 3 to select hadronically decaying $\tau$ leptons using information from the calorimeter \cite{reikher_2025_dmhbt-mr131}.
 This algorithm is more resource efficient than the previous heuristic algorithm and provides a valuable platform to study the real-world deployment of ML in detector data taking.

 Both the ATLAS and CMS experiments plan extensive use of ML in their upgraded hardware trigger systems for the High Luminosity LHC (HL-LHC).
 In the HL-LHC data taking conditions of a significantly increased number of simultaneous proton-proton collisions (pileup), ML will provide a powerful handle to maintain signal efficiency without overwhelming detector readout and data acquisition.
 The CMS experiment plan to use BDTs to reject fake tracks that are reconstructed from false coincidences of tracker hits in its Level 1 Track Finder development \cite{Brown:2024x5}.
 The BDT algorithm is more performant than basic cuts, while being sufficiently resource, latency, and throughput efficient to fit within the tight system constraints.
 A BDT will also be used in the reconstruction of electrons in the Level 1 Trigger, where a calorimeter cluster and charged particle track are linked \cite{meiring_2024_rrf8j-8hf48}.
 After a first loose linking of pairs of calorimeter clusters with tracks, based on kinematic properties, a BDT ultimately identifies the most likely pairings originating from electrons, suppressing background and maintaining high efficiency.
 In this application 10 instances of a small BDT are required in the densely packed FPGA in order to fit resource, latency, and throughput constraints.
 Sizeable use of ML is also envisaged at the ATLAS experiment for its HL-LHC upgrade.
 Several event-selection level tasks have been developed for its Global Event Processor, including classifying events of Higgs Bosons produced by Vector Boson Fusion (a priority for HL-LHC data taking) and regressing the Missing Transverse Energy using BDTs.

-The task of Anomaly Detection has also become prominent in online data section, with Neural Network anomaly detectors in use in data taking at both CMS and ATLAS during Run 3.
+The task of Anomaly Detection has also become prominent in online data section, with NN-based anomaly detectors in use in data taking at both CMS and ATLAS during Run 3 (see Section~\ref{subsec:trig}).
 DF-based anomaly detection algorithms are also under study, seeking to combine the robust and hardware efficient inference they offer with the signal agnostic target of anomaly detection.
 Methods include quantile regression using BDTs \cite{ClarkeHall:2025oiz}, tree-based autoencoders \cite{Roche2024}, and isolation forest \cite{isolationforest}, proving that anomaly detection with latencies of tens of nanoseconds is achievable.